 Quick moving in all sorts of conditions, the Point 5 has a streamlined bow that cuts through the water with ease while the high chined walls mean even moderate chop coming from the side won’t knock it off course.

-The rudder is quick and responsive, allowing for tight turns and precision maneuvering, especially if there are two experienced paddlers aboard.
+The built-in rudder system is quick and responsive, allowing for tight turns and precision maneuvering, especially if there are two experienced paddlers aboard.

-Add in the cavernous watertight bow and stern hatches and you have a kayak for all your adventures.
+Add in the cavernous watertight bow and stern hatches and you have a boat for all your kayaking adventures.

 - Compass mounts